astra-vision/rain-rendering/README.md

 Note that without the weather particle simulator, you will only be able to run our rendering using our pre-computed particles simulation on a few datasets.
 Cf. [dataset zoo](#dataset-zoo).

 ## Running the code
-The renderer augment sequences of images with rain, with the following required data:
+The renderer augment sequences of images with rain, using the following required data:
 - images
 - depth maps
 - calibration files (optional, KITTI format)